 - The possibility of avoiding surgery.
 If your pre-hab treatments work well in improving your pain and overall condition, it may be possible to avoid surgery altogether.
 While this is not always the case, some patients have actually found that their pre-hab treatments were sufficient enough in reducing their pain that they canceled their procedure.
 If your condition begins to improve considerably after starting your treatments, you’ll want to consult with your physician regarding future treatment options and the possibility of avoiding an unnecessary procedure.

 Pre-surgical rehabilitation has been known to provide a number of benefits for surgical patients.
 By consulting with one of our Springfield physical therapists, you will find out what treatment plan will be best for you to achieve the best physical results before your surgery.
 When you are as strong, flexible, and healthy as possible, you are able to regain normal function much quicker after your procedure is complete.
 Starting a pre-hab program also means you’ll be able to establish a positive training routine that you will already be accustomed to before your procedure, and you will be able to take that into your recovery for a better outcome.

 If you have a surgery planned in the future, contact Advance Physical & Aquatic Therapy today to speak with one of our qualified team members.
 Our Springfield physical therapy practice is dedicated to providing you with the best treatment options available.
 For the best results, it’s important to get started as soon as possible.
-Schedule your appointment today at Springfield, PA to prepare for an easier procedure and recovery period.
+Schedule your appointment today at Broomall and Springfield, PA to prepare for an easier procedure and recovery period.
 We’ll help you get back to your daily life as quickly as possible!